Urban AI

 Urban planning decisions are increasingly shaped by data, models, and digital platforms.
 Our Urban AI research examines how these technologies can be designed, evaluated, and governed so that they support planning practice rather than obscure it.

-At the same time, we study the limitations of urban AI: data fragmentation, model bias, poor transferability between cities, and the difficulty of translating technical metrics into planning evidence.
-Our work therefore emphasizes interpretability, benchmarking, and validation in real planning contexts.
+We also study the known limitations of urban AI: fragmented and heterogeneous data, model bias, poor transferability across cities, and the difficulty of translating technical outputs into actionable planning evidence.
+Our work therefore emphasizes interpretability, rigorous benchmarking, and validation in real planning contexts alongside partner institutions.